ibm-cloud-architecture/denim-compute/book/docs/usecase/bai-scenario-walkthrough.md

 You can then expand the twisty against the row and it will allow inspecting the data in a table or as raw JSON.
 ![](images/bai-scenario-walkthrough-bai23.png)

-You now can see all the tracking data that was summarised into this process summary from the events sent to BAI from BAW.
+You now can see all the tracking data that was summarized into this process summary from the events sent to BAI from BAW.
 Take a look at some of the key data items and see if you can figure out what unusual set of circumstances led to this large claim and especially the high differential in damage amounts between the two vehicles involved.
 Also note that no fraud was suspected (see the highlighted tracking field below) even in such odd claim data, this is because the emulation uses random spreads of data and does not use any in depth intelligence in identifying and investigating fraud cases.
 In a later iteration, we will start infusing machine learning into this scenario in order to greatly improve this situation.
 ![](images/bai-scenario-walkthrough-bai24.png)

 ## Scenario installation